 Progress in the interwar period

-Lady Margaret School opened with 86 girls and 11 boys on 19 September 1917, the feast of St Michael and All Angels.
+Lady Margaret School opened with 86 girls and 11 boys on 19 September 1917 and was blessed on 29 September 1917, the feast of St Michael and All Angels.
 Thereafter St Michael was adopted as the school’s patron saint and Michaelmas Day as the school’s birthday, celebrated with unflagging enthusiasm ever since.

 War and rebuilding